mohameodo/agentai/AUTH_LOGIN_FIX_GUIDE.md

 ## Next Steps After This Fix

-1. **Test the enhanced login flow** - Try logging in and check console logs
+1. **Test the enhanced login flow** - Try logging in with Google and check console logs
 2. **Visit `/auth/debug`** - Use the debug page to verify your setup
-3. **Check Supabase dashboard** - Ensure all OAuth providers are properly configured
-4. **Verify redirect URLs** - Make sure they match between your app and OAuth providers
+4. **Verify redirect URLs** - Make sure they match between your app and Google OAuth provider

-The login should now work much better with improved error handling and debugging capabilities!
+The login should now work much better with Google OAuth only and improved error handling!